Christian Arroyo Player Props: Red Sox vs. Rangers

-The Boston Red Sox, including Christian Arroyo (hitting .243 in his past 10 games, with two doubles, a home run, a walk and five RBI), battle starter Dane Dunning and the Texas Rangers at Fenway Park, Tuesday at 1:35 PM ET.
+Christian Arroyo -- batting .297 in his past 10 games -- will be in action for the Boston Red Sox versus the Texas Rangers, with Jon Gray on the hill, on July 5 at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Blue Jays.
+He strung together two hits (going 2-for-4) in his most recent game against the Rangers.

 Christian Arroyo Game Info & Props vs. the Rangers